RootPat/Loonfund-/README.md

 machine.
 This requires the user to have a private key stored in the node, and to initially unlock their account by entering a password at the node.

 Since it is build on Ethereum, loonfund does not rely on traditional client-server architecture.
-The conventional backend -say php or mysql- is replaced with the ethereum blockchain.
+The conventional backend is replaced with the ethereum blockchain.
 The web intereface then only includes client-side code.
 The back end is comprised of the smart contract.

 There are two categories of users on Loonfund: